Mike0298/UTS-IOS-ShaRecipe/README.md

 ```

 ## Author
-- StudentId: 12441376 Commit under the name of Mike Pham or Mike0298
+- StudentId: 12441376 Commit under the name of Mike Pham and Mike0298
+- StudentId: 14304962 Commit under the name of ShinyShinx